 Forms are provided for parents/guardians to fill out for the school when students need either prescription or non-prescription drugs.
 These forms must be on file in the office for your students.
 All medications will be kept in the office.
 Office personnel will be on hand to distribute meds as needed.

 DEFIBRILLATOR

-The High School is equipped with a Defibrillator.
-The Defibrillator is located in the South custodian closet in the High School Commons Area.
+The Elementary School is now equipped with a Defibrillator.
+The Defibrillator is located in the workroom across the hall from the office.